Administration

 The graduate program in Art and Archaeology is designed to prepare students for teaching and research at the university level, curatorial positions in museums, and other careers in the visual arts.
 The department’s intimate size, together with Princeton’s commitment to teaching, ensures scholarly flexibility and close working relationships with faculty.
 Interdisciplinary study thrives at Princeton, and students are encouraged to take courses in related fields of the Humanities, Social Sciences, and Architecture.
 A number of interdisciplinary programs sponsor lectures and conferences; they also offer opportunities for graduate students to present their research.
 The department is committed to representing a full range of approaches to the history of art, from object-based research to many varieties of theory and criticism.
 Graduate study today necessarily involves the acquisition of specialized skills, notably foreign languages, and in-depth training in specific fields.
 The following fields count among the department’s particular strengths:

-- Modern and Contemporary Art, including American Art and the History of Photography
+- Modern and Contemporary (including American and History of Photography)

 - Islamic Art